harleylang/deno-react-mwe/readme.md

 # Deno + React minimal working example

-To test, use the following command in terminal: `bash /path/to/folder run.sh`
+To test, use the following command in terminal: `bash /path/to/folder/run.sh`